Frequently Asked Questions

 You are strongly encouraged to follow the curriculum structure and the study plan designed by your School to ensure that you do not end up overloading yourself in any one semester.
 You also want to ensure that you are taking the requisite core courses in the planned order.

-Generally, ICC office recommends that students take up to two ICC courses in any semester unless their school decides or recommends otherwise.
+Generally, ICC office recommends that students no more than two ICC courses in any semester unless their school decides or recommends otherwise.

 You should approach your School should you have queries related to course registration or wish to deviate from your study plan.